 Affiliate (State Think Tanks Only)

-Since SPN’s founding in 1992, the state-based liberty movement has grown to 65 affiliates, covering all 50 states.
-An affiliate operates as a full-service think tank, addressing a variety of relevant policy issues.
+An affiliate operates as a full service, state-based think tank addressing a variety of relevant policy issues.
 They operate independently within their state, and not as part of a state chapter, franchise, or other effort of a separate organization.
-Their primary goal is to provide educational materials to the citizenry, public officials, and members of the media with a state-based focus.
-They refuse to accept or solicit government funding, and are IRS approved 501(c)(3)s.
+Their primary goal is to advance state-based, market-oriented public policy ideas and solutions, by providing educational materials to the citizenry, public officials, and members of the media.
+They are committed to exemplary business and intellectual standards and practices; refuse to accept or solicit government funding; and are IRS approved 501(c)(3)s

 - SPN Annual Meeting: The Annual Meeting is the premier freedom movement event, connecting colleagues, practitioners, mentors, and innovators from across the country to discuss best practices, share expertise, and incubate and share new ideas.
 When affiliates register before the early bird deadline, they receive complimentary registrations (including meals) for as many staff and board members as they would like to bring to the event.

 - Staff Training and Support: Finding and retaining great talent is vital to building a sustainable freedom movement.
-To help meet this need, the SPN team includes specialists in the key disciplines of development, communications, policy, and operations.
+Affiliates receive access to SPN’s specialists in the key disciplines of leadership, policy, development, communications, and operations.
 These specialists provide guidance and support to help identify and onboard new staff.
-SPN also provides a wide and growing range of training programs and resources designed to help affiliates’ staff grow and become more effective in their roles.
+SPN also provides affiliates with a range of training programs and resources – in person and online – to help staff grow and become more effective in their roles.

 - Policy Advancement: SPN works alongside affiliates to identify opportunities for advancing state-based solutions, help craft innovative ideas to promote human flourishing, and connect state and national partners so that state solutions have national impact.